miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 ### The Spectrum of Text Editor Mastery

-You can sit down on anything and be productive.
+The point is to be able to sit down on on anything and be productive.
 Your vast vim wizarding skills -- not nearly as vast as an eMacs wizard, but still quite vast -- while still present, get incrementally reduced as you switch from NeoVim to vim to vi... and finally to `ed`, the single-line editor from which this whole text-editor lineage sprung.
 How's that for some arcane tech knowledge for ya!

+Wth vim, your text-wizardy gracefully degrades, That's one advantage of nvim/vim/vi over emacs: wizards who have customized their magical beasts beyond recognition can't just sit down at any other emacs and be productive.
+All their magical transformations need to travel with them, or they're a fish our of water.

+Not so with vimmers.
+Sit down at anything vi-like and your muscle-memory kicks in, and you easily compensate for the small differences (like a lack of undo haha).
+NeoVim is Vim is vi, more or less.
+And vi can fit on a grain of sand sized processor.
+I'm not saying that learning vim will necessarily qualify you to be an embedded system programmer for NASA or the spooks.
+It's just that logging into almost anything and being able to edit text there will be second nature.

 ### The Enduring Relevance of Command-Line Editors